avan06/PS4CheaterNeo/README.md

 - Added support for find forward or backward feature in Hex editor, Default is find forward.
 (0.9.7.10)
 - Added support for automatic selection of the value change (`red` and `green` value) position closest to the current location when there is no input value for the find value, when the option "AutoFindClosestChangedPosition" is enabled (enabled by default).
 (0.9.8.5)
 - Added support for searching memory using LittleEndian endianness when the option "UsingLittleEndian" is enabled.
 Note: When LittleEndian is enabled, regardless of input length, the input Hex values will be completely reversed (using Array.Reverse).
 (0.9.9.0)
+- Added a new jump option in the context menu to jump relative to the start address of the current Section.
+(1.0.10.0)
+    * `JumpToOffset`: Jump relative to the current cursor position.
+    * `JumpToSectionOffset`: Jump relative to the start address of the current Section.

 ![hexeditor](assets/hexeditor5.webp)
 ![hexeditor](assets/hexeditor1.webp)